Get an ESTA for US travel

 Make sure you print the page or note the reference number

-Although you don’t need to present the reference number at Border Protection when you land on US soil, print it out and bring it to the airport.
+Although you don’t need to present the reference number at Border Protection when you land on US soil, print or screenshot it and bring it to the airport.
 That's because some airlines may require the printout upon check-in, so check with yours.
-Rather frustratingly, it isn't emailed to you.
+The application number should be in your confirmation email.

 Avoid copycat websites